wp-plugins/dd-roles/readme.txt

 === DD Roles ===
 Contributors: Mosterd3d
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=5V2C94HQAN63C&lc=US&item_name=Dijkstra%20Design&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHosted
-Tags: Roles, Capabilities, Migrate, Users, Clean up, Custom, restrictions, restriction, block, user, role, admin bar, bar Requires at least: 3.3
+Tags: Roles, Capabilities, Migrate, Users, Clean up, Custom, restrictions, restriction, block, user, role, admin bar, bar, banned, log, off, destroy, session, online, powerful, spy, history, clear
+Requires at least: 3.3
-Tested up to: 3.9.1
+Tested up to: 4.1.1
-Stable tag: 1.5
+Stable tag: 2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Just another DD plugin.
 Manage your roles and capabilities easy.
+See who's online and track the history.

 == Description ==

-DD-Roles is an extra User settings-page to manage your roles but keeps the default roles and capabilities intact.
+DD-Roles is an extra User settings-page to manage your roles but keep the default roles and capabilities intact.
 You can add new roles and update their capabilities.
 You can migrate users and delete unnecessary capabilities.

+This plugin contains also the 'Online Users" dashboard widget.
+It shows a list of the last logged-in users with the following information: last visit page including timer, A log-off, Ban and Spy button.

+Every 30 seconds the widget refresh the information.

 == Installation ==